Valorisation, Personal reflections

 with high support needs to have as good a life as possible that is most

 appropriate to their needs.
-(See also Disability services
+(See also Disability

 A question of values: